aqlaboratory/openfold/README.md

 where `data` is the same directory as in the previous step.
 If `jackhmmer`, `hhblits`, `hhsearch` and `kalign` are available at the default path of `/usr/bin`, their `binary_path` command-line arguments can be dropped.
-If you've already computed alignments for the query (see "Training"), you have the option to circumvent the expensive alignment computation here.
+If you've already computed alignments for the query, you have the option to circumvent the expensive alignment computation here.

 ### Training